51seven/sssnap-osx-v2/README.md

 * You can Log In via Google, no need to register on yet another web service

 ##<a name="milestones">Milestones</a>

+### Milestone 2
+This is the Pre-Alpha release Milestone.
+It rather is some fixing than an actual new Version. (started 04/23/2015)
+More information can be found [in the wiki](https://github.com/51seven/sssnap-osx-v2/wiki/Pre-Alpha-Release-Roadmap)

+- [ ] Upload Progress in StatusaBar
+- [ ] Fix StatusBar Icon
+- [ ] Possibility to update the client
+- [ ] Size of settings window should increase with G+ overlay
+- [x] Remove secrets from Repository
+- [ ] Tidy Up Repository

 ### ✓ Milestone 1
 **Finished 17/11/14**
 ~~1st Milestone (started 10/17/2014)~~